 Parent and Family Relations works collaboratively with University Communications and the Parents Program to produce Parents Buzz, an e-newsletter for parents.

 Rochester Center for Community Leadership (RCCL)

-RCCL coordinates the following programs and initiatives in the areas of leadership, public service, and community-engaged learning:
+RCCL coordinates the following programs and initiatives in the areas of community-engaged learning, civic engagement, and leadership: